 “You should know about that,” the icy man replied with a smug grin, “It’s in YOUR territory.”

-Feeling truly insulted, Heat Miser's hair began to glow as flames flickered out of it.
+Feeling truly insulted, Heat Miser's head of fire began to glow brighter as sparks and flames rose higher.

 “Oop, he’s gonna bloooow!” mocked Snow Miser as he stood back.